Чернильное царство!

 "In an age of technology where e-mail, texting, and Twitter have become ubiquitous, handwriting are considered archaic and irrelevant by young people.
 Once-commonplace tools, inkwells become forgotten......"

--Interesting stories and articles about inkwells and ink writting tools.
+Publish captivating stories about inkwells and ink writing tools.

 Museum of private collectors

-My collection became a foundation for a new private museum!
+My collection became a foundation for a new museum!